DHTMLX/docs-suite/docs/grid/api/grid_width_config.md

 # width

-@short: sets the width of a grid
+@short: Optional.
+Sets the width of a grid

 @signature: {'width?: number;'}